 subscriptionVersionRangeStatusAttributeValueChange

 Notifications can be recovered by the SOA from the NPAC SMS.
-Notifications to be recovered are requested by time range and are recovered in the order the NPAC SMS attempted to sent them.
+Notifications to be recovered are requested by time range and are recovered in the order the NPAC SMS attempted to send them.
 Alternatively, notifications can be recovered using SWIM (Send What I Missed) recovery.

-In situations where Subscription Versions are initially created in ranges, then have subsequent activity (modify, activate, disconnect, cancel) performed in singles, TN Range Notifications may changes.
-Specifically, if subsequent activity on a TN ranges does not equal the initial TN range (subsequent activity is either singles or a subset of the TN range), then initial and final timers (T1, T2) will result in single TN Notifications.
-TN range requests after the timers would still have the potential to generate TN Range Notifications for Service Providers that support this feature
+In situations where Subscription Versions are initially created in ranges, then have subsequent activity (modify, activate, disconnect, cancel) performed in singles, TN Range Notifications may change.
+Specifically, if subsequent activity on a TN range does not equal the initial TN range (subsequent activity is either singles or a subset of the TN range), then initial and final timers (T1, T2) will result in single TN Notifications.
+TN range requests after the timers would still have the potential to generate TN Range Notifications for Service Providers that support this feature.

 Service Provider Data Administration